Shiyukine/Hackintosh-ProArt-Z490-CREATOR-10G/README.md

     - Use Windows to get Apple ROM
     - In `SystemProductName`: modify `iMac20,1` by `iMac20,2`
 - Working with HDMI only
+- `IntelBluetoothFirmware.kext` is modified to work with some USB dongle ([see this](https://www.reddit.com/r/hackintosh/comments/16w2elb/how_to_make_generic_usb_bluetooth_50_csr_dongle/)):
+    - You need to get your Vendor ID and Product ID of your Bluetooth dongle if it is not 0x0A12 and 0x0001 respectively and modify `IntelBluetoothFirmware.kext/Contents/Info.plist`

 ## Dual boot with different disks
 - If you already have EFI partition: